xingshijie/ShallowSea/README.md

 Poor English version readme below warning!!! :
-* If you are first time to hack switch, strongly recommend you make emuMMC first and incognito emuMMC using incognito rcm to avoid Nintendo ban.
+* If you are first time to hack switch, strongly recommend you make sd file emuMMC.

 Update aio-package guide(for beginners):
 * If you are Atmosphere user: Delete all the folders but not (Nintendo,emuMMC,JKSV) folders.
-Then unzip shallowsea/full(or mi/atmosphere X.XX.X/ into your sd card.
+Then unzip shallowsea/full(or minimal)/atmosphere X.XX.X/ into your sd card.
 * If you are sxos user: Delete all the folders but not (Nintendo,sxos,Emutendo,JKSV) folders.
-Then unzip shallowsea/full/sxos X.X.X/ into your sd card.
+Then unzip shallowsea/full(or minimal)/sxos X.X.X/ into your sd card.

-atmosphere full version includes(with sigpatch):
+atmosphere full version includes:
+* sigpatch for atmosphere
+* exosphere.ini(Incognito applied)
 * hbg shop((with jits.cc)(language has changed to chinese)
 * awoo installer(multi games format installer)
 * ftpd(required filezilla)
 * idn_mitm(lan play)
-* awoo installer
 * sysdvr(stream switch games to pc)
 * emuiibo(amiibo emulated)
 * aio-switch-updater(update CFWs, sigpatches, FWs and cheat codes)